gotson/komga-website/src/guides/scan-analysis-refresh.md

 #### ISBN barcode

-Komga will inspect the fisrt and last 3 pages of each book for barcodes.
+Komga will inspect the first and last 3 pages of each book for barcodes.
 If a barcode is present and contains an ISBN code, it will be imported.